 It won the 2015 Desmond Elliott Prize for debut fiction, was nominated for the Edinburgh First Book Award 2015, and was a finalist in the ABA (American Booksellers Association) 2016 Indies Best Book Awards.

 My short stories have been published in many literary journals and been shortlisted in prizes.
-My story, Baker, Emily and Me, won the 2014 BBC Opening Lines competition (read it here), and my story, A Quiet Tidy Man, won the Royal Academy and Pin Drop short story award 2016.
+Baker, Emily and Me, won the 2014 BBC Opening Lines competition (read it here), and my story, A Quiet Tidy Man, won the Royal Academy and Pin Drop short story award 2016.
 (Listen to Juliet Stevenson reading it.)

 I am represented by Jane Finigan from Lutyens & Rubinstein.